edgarshurtado/Portfolio/grunt-blog-post.md

 # Easy grunt tasks loading

-Grunt, in order to do it's stuff, needs to load tasks, tasks that we previously have installed via npm.
+Grunt, in order to do its stuff, needs to load tasks, tasks that we previously have installed via npm.
 This can be tedious as well, though.
 Tedious and verbose 😖 .
 But! `load-grunt-tasks` is here to help.

 This dependency for grunt automatically imports all the other modules you have installed in your project.
-So for exemple, instead of having to declare:
+So for example, instead of having to declare:

 ```
 module.exports = function(grunt){